 To be certified by the American Board of Plastic Surgery, a physician must first complete a course of five to eight years of training after graduation from medical school.
 This residency includes at least two to three years of specialty training in plastic surgery at a university center.
 After this training the physician must pass a written and oral examination.
 Drs.
-Barker, Briscoe, Chang and Hutter are board-certified by the American Board of Plastic Surgery.
+Briscoe, Chang and Hutter are board-certified by the American Board of Plastic Surgery.

 The doctors of Plastic & Reconstructive Surgeons are part of the clinical faculty of the University of Washington Medical Center.
 Both medical students and plastic surgery residents spend time at this office.
 This continuous educational exchange assures you of the most updated care possible.